-How to make dried jalapeno slices in oven are great to use in recipes or to grind into a powder as a spicy seasoning.
+We love drying jalapeno peppers slices in the oven (without a dehydrator) to use in recipes or to grind into a jalapeno powder as a spicy seasoning.
 Only 1 ingredient needed and stores well to be used later on.

-Find a sale and wondering how to make dried jalapenos in the oven?
+Find a sale and wondering how to to dry these to add on top of your nachos this week?
 It is easier than you might think and a great way to save them for later too.
-If you like hot food but don’t always want to go to the store to buy fresh produce often, this is a great way to dehydrate and preserve them. (affiliate links present)
+If you like hot food but don’t always want to go to the store to buy fresh produce often, this is a great way to dehydrate and preserve them.

 You do NOT need an expensive dehydrator to dry vegetables and fruit.
 Yes that is handy if you do have one at home but sometimes takes less time if you just use your good old fashioned oven.
 What can you do with a lot of jalapeno peppers you might ask?
 Well the options are endless but when it comes to saving them for a long time, this is the key.